tildearrow/furnace/doc/2-interface/song-info.md

 - **Name**: the track's title.
 - **Author**: the author(s) of this track.
 - **Album**: the associated album name (or the name of the game the song is from).
-- **System**: the game console or computer the track is designed for. this is automatically set when creating a new tune, but can be changed to anything. the **Auto** button will provide a guess based on the chips in use.
+- **System**: the name of the game console or computer the track is designed for. this is automatically set when creating a new tune, but can be changed to anything. the **Auto** button will provide a guess based on the chips in use.

 all of this metadata will be included in a VGM export. this isn't the case for an audio export, however.